99KHayes/Project_1_Mod_1_Hayes_Agodo/README.md

 Manipulate public source movie data to present recommendations for beginning a new original content movie streaming service.

 # Responsibilities:
+1. Clean dataset
-Clean dataset, generate metrics for comparing films, data cleanup, visualization, feature selection
+2. Generate metrics for comparing films

-Pictures for our notebook are included in the Folder called Images for the Deck and from the Notebook
+3. Data cleanup
+4. Visualization
+5. Feature selection

 # Data
 All data used for this project is located in the data folder.
 It contains the following: